 I freeze 10-12 this way each year to use during the winter for my homemade cold and flu remedies.
 They work great!

-When frozen lemons thaw out the texture is kind of mushy, so be aware of that.
+What happens when you freeze lemons like this?
+When frozen lemons thaw out the texture is mushy, so be aware of that.
+You won’t want to use them for things that need to look nice.
 But the flavor is the same as fresh lemons.

 Freezing Lemon Slices